 Submission of poster abstracts

-The abstract must be uploaded to the NZPPS website by 15 May.
+Poster abstracts must be submitted via the NZPP journal website by 15 May.
 The author must obtain approvals from all co-authors and their organisation before abstract submission.
 The written abstract should use the template available from the website, which follows the style used in New Zealand Plant Protection 63 (2010) or a subsequent issue.
 Once submitted, the editor may suggest changes to the text and a response to these suggestions must be received within 5 days.

 Preparation of posters